merge/skulls/x230/README.md

 ### Example: Raspberry Pi 3
 Here you'll flash externally, using a "Pomona 5250 8-pin SOIC test clip".
 You'll find one easily.
-This is how the X230's SPI connection looks on both chips:
+Remove the 7 screws to remove the keyboard (by pushing it towards the screen before lifting) and the palmrest.
+You'll find the chips using the photo below.
+This is how the SPI connection looks on both chips:

 		Screen (furthest from you)